yiyuma/technical-tutorials/Spring/Hibernate.md

     @Data
     @NoArgsConstructor
     public class Instructor{
+      // Instructor has an InstructorDetail: One to One Mapping
       // INSTRUCTOR_DETAIL_ID is the foreign key in the Table INSTRUCTOR
       @OneToOne(cascade=CascadeType.ALL)
       @JoinColumn(name="INSTRUCTOR_DETAIL_ID)
       private InstructorDetail instructorDetail;

+      // An Instructor has more cources: One to Many Mapping
+      // instructor is the field name in the class Course
+      @OneToMany(mappedBy="instructor",
+                cascade={CascadeType.PERSIST, CascadeType.MERGE, CascadeType.DETACH, CascadeType.REMOVE})
+      Set<Course> courses;
     }

     @Entity